dgelessus/NAGUS/docs/uru/game_server.rst

          If this flag is set,
          :cpp:enumerator:`kInterAgeRouting` should be unset.
-         The client sets this flag for :cpp:class:`plNetMsgGameMessage` (or subclass) messages if the client is :ref:`internal <internal_external_client>`,
+         The client sets this flag for :cpp:class:`plNetMsgGameMessage` (or subclass) messages if the client is :ref:`internal <internal_external_client>`
-         the current :ref:`CCR level <ccr_level>` is greater than 0,
          and the wrapped ``plMessage`` has the ``kCCRSendToAllPlayers`` flag set.
          Should never be set for other message types.
+         The open-sourced client code and OpenUru clients never set this flag --- most likely only Cyan's internal CCR client used it.
+         Internal H'uru clients set this flag when sending CCR broadcast chat messages (using the ``/system`` chat command or the All Players list).
          DIRTSAND implements this flag,
-         but only respects it if the sender is permitted to send unsafe messages (i. e. if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set).
+         but only respects it if the sender is permitted to send unsafe ``plMessage``\s (i. e. if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set).
          MOSS doesn't implement this flag at all and always ignores it.